 4 Drinking spearmint tea twice a day can help too as it reduces androgens and so leads to less hair growth.

-If hormone imbalance is behind your facial hair, then you must address that first by checking for symptoms of oestrogen dominance and rebalancing with bioidentical natural progesterone to help reduce the androgen production.
+If hormone imbalance is behind your facial hair, then address that first by checking for symptoms of oestrogen dominance and rebalancing with bioidentical natural progesterone to help reduce the androgen production.